Morrison Foerster - The Inside View

 “Bring your energy and engage with our interviewers in a conversation that highlights what you bring to the table and avoid canned answers.”
 Chief legal talent officer Diane Downs

-In some offices, summers come into the firm with an assigned practice area and will return to that practice area as a junior associate.
-In other offices, summers are invited to explore practice areas during their summer and will receive an offer to return to a specific practice area upon graduation.
-In those cases, “practice areas are chosen based on mutual interest and practice hiring needs,” according to Downs.
+Some summer associates come into the firm with an assigned practice area and will return to that practice area as a junior associate.
+These are typically MoFo’s tech-focused practices, like Patent Prosecution, IP Litigation, and Technology Transactions.
+Other summer associates are hired into a department, either Litigation or Transactions, and are invited to explore practice areas with that department during their summer.
+They will then receive an offer to return to that department as a generalist upon graduation.
+In those cases, “practice areas are chosen in their third year as an associate based on mutual interest and practice needs,” according to Downs.

-Summers get work from a central assignment system by a work coordinator (either a partner or senior associate).
-There isn’t a formal rotational system between practice areas, but Downs says the firm encourages students to explore different assignments “and remain curious throughout the summer.”
-Each office sets up orientation and training programs to integrate summers, and special activities “including sporting events and cultural events, as well as events that reflect each office’s unique geographic and cultural attributes.”
+Summer associates get work from a central assignment system by a work coordinator (either a partner or senior associate).
+There isn’t a formal rotational system among practice areas, but Downs says the firm encourages students to explore different assignments “and remain curious throughout the summer.”
+Each office sets up orientation and training programs to integrate summer associates, as well as special activities “including sporting events and cultural events, and events that reflect each office’s unique geographic and cultural attributes.”

-Associates said MoFo’s summer program is “designed to help you develop lasting relationships, because once you start at the firm it’s hard to find time to really hang out and have fun with the people you’re working with.”
+Associates said MoFo’s Summer Associate Program is“designed to help you develop lasting relationships, because once you start at the firm it’s hard to find time to really hang out and have fun with the people you’re working with.”

 Top tips for this stage: